IanLondon/GravityVectorFieldGame/DEV_LOG.md

 5. Basic puzzle: maybe some levers move control points around (visualized by some sci-fi cylinder thing and floating no-collision little boxes that are constantly spawned from a "vent")

 I got the respawn/checkpoint system working, which was challenging because it's objects across scenes and there's a few different ways to do it.
 I tried to use events as much as possible, and the Player tag is useful too so that objects can respond to the Player collisions, target the Player etc, though the Player is in the `CommonScene` and those objects are in the levels.
+- For example, holding the tractor and restarting starts you off holding it!
+Needs to respond to respawn.

 Need a robust reset mechanism.
 Maybe write an initial state for everything that has a reset method, but that's easy to miss.
 Maybe can clone a scene and activate the next one, then delete the old one and load a new one.
 Maybe I should give up for now and just hard reset everything but the last activated checkpoint.